davidosomething/dotfiles/README.md

       These functions are expected to persist for the lifetime of the script or in the shell if the script was sourced.
     - For private functions in a script, use two underscores `__private_func()` These function names are safe to reuse after script execution.
+When namespaced, they are in the form of `__dko::function_name()`.
 - **Variable interpolation**
     - Always use curly braces around the variable name when interpolating in double quotes.